ihasicic1/CinemaApp-Security-Technologies-Project/README.md

    cd client

+2. Set the required environment variables:

+   You can refer to the `.env.example` file in the frontend project root directory for a complete list of required variables.
+Copy its contents into a new `.env` file and update the values accordingly:

+   VITE_API_BASE_URL=your_base_url

-2. Install dependencies:
+3. Install dependencies:

    npm install

-3. Start the development server:
+4. Start the development server:

    npm run dev

    The frontend will start on http://localhost:5173

 ## Database Migrations